zire/arrakis/nns_voting_cmd.md

 So we will need to first top up the ICP balance of this account `1734`.
 This is a one-time action.
 I just did that with one of my [Plug](https://twitter.com/plug_wallet) wallets and added `1` ICP into account `1734`.
 It could have been done in *dfx* too, for command-line maxis.

-Commands in *quill* cannot be executed without running `quill send`.
+Commands in *quill* cannot be executed without running `quill send` first.
 We will need to pipe the result of `quill neuron-stake` into a JSON message that will be read by `quill send` and sent over to the IC ledger.
 Note that, this workflow will break the air-gag and the cold wallet will no longer stay cold.
 I can jump through a few additional hoops to maintain the air-gag but that's not the concern for this guide.

 Let's release the kraken with subcommand `neuron-stake`, followed by `send --yes -`.